Soviet frigate Storozhevoy: Mutiny

 At his trial in July 1976, Sablin was convicted of high treason and was executed by firing squad on 3 August 1976, while Shein was sentenced to prison and was released after serving eight years.
 The rest of the mutineers were set free, but dishonorably discharged from the Soviet Navy.

 Aftermath

 Storozhevoy was officially transferred to the Pacific Fleet on 10 November 1975.
-The frigate departs Baltiysk in early 1976, sailing through Suez Canal and later arrived in Petropavlovsk-Kamchatsky, Soviet Far East.
+The frigate departed Baltiysk in early 1976, sailing through Suez Canal and later arrived in Petropavlovsk-Kamchatsky, Soviet Far East.
 On 10–15 September 1980, the ship made a call to the port of Massawa, at the time part of Ethiopia.

 The ship underwent routine maintenance at Dalzavod Shipyard in Vladivostok from 21 April 1987 to 14 November 1994.
 Storozhevoy was decommissioned in June 2002 and later sold to India for scrap.

 In literature

 Gregory D. Young was the first Westerner to investigate the mutiny as part of his 1982 master's thesis Mutiny on Storozhevoy: A Case Study of Dissent in the Soviet Navy.
 One of 37 copies of Young's thesis was placed in the Nimitz Library of the United States Naval Academy where it was read by Tom Clancy, then an insurance salesman, who used it as inspiration to write The Hunt for Red October.
 That novel was turned into a 1990 film under the same name.
 Portions of Young's thesis were published in the naval magazine Sea Power in 1985 and in 2005, in the book The Last Sentry, by Young and Nate Braden.